 Nevertheless, West's body of work remains immaculate; a run of earth-shattering, genre-defining work that has few - if any - worthy comparisons, certainly not in this millennium.
 Fortunately (or perhaps, unfortunately), there were plenty to choose from.
 Below you will find a list that includes work from almost all of his studio albums, his collaborative masterpiece with JAY-Z, Watch the Throne, and a standalone single here or there.
 Deciding on the top 10 alone took us hours of deliberation; when an artist makes nothing but masterpieces, it becomes increasingly challenging to critique one against the other.
 Still, we have done it.

-These are the 40 Best Kanye West Songs of All Time:
+Here are the 45 Best Kanye West Songs of All Time.

 Incredible piano riff, Chris Martin of Coldplay on the chorus, recorded at Abbey Road studios in London, likening his Chicago hometown to a long lost girlfriend, what more do you need from this classic Kanye cut?